 A promising start

-Right now, the game is still under development.
-The team hopes to release the game officially sometime next year.
-Extraction Valley will initially be made available on Steam.
-The team notes that they are currently looking into a better alternative for the local community as well.
+Extraction Valley is now officially available for download on Steam and its priced at $8.19.
+The team notes that they are also looking into a better alternative for the local community as well.

 Things certainly look very interesting for the Sri Lankan gaming industry.
 Particularly for Ram Studios, considering a majority of the members being either school leavers or university students.
 Of course, we at ReadMe will be keeping a close eye on everything that will be brewing in this space.
 Here’s us wishing Ram Studios the best of luck.